noahjepstein/email-validator/README.md

 - Format validation using regular expressions
 - DNS validation to verify domain existence
+- SMTP verification to check if the mailbox actually exists
 - Detection of disposable email providers
 - Length validation for username and domain parts
 - Detailed verbose output mode